 Figure 25 - High and low tide salinity results from B3 tidal survey on 5/8/12.
-Areas of high salinity near the surface are likely casued by marl, which has a lower than the limestone.
+Areas of high salinity near the surface are likely casued by marl, which has a lower resistivity than the limestone.
 Similar to the B1WE and B1NS surveys in 2011, tidal changes were very small.